Sexuality and Gender Alliance (SAGA) house—special-interest house for gay, lesbian, bisexual, and transgender students and their allies.

 - hometowns: Students should always be listed with their hometowns in parentheses: Jill Brown'01 (Austin, Texas) co-directed the project.

-- subsequent references: Do not use courtesy titles.
-Generally, use only last names upon subsequent reference.
+- subsequent references: Do not use courtesy titles, such as Ms. or Mr. Generally, use only last names upon subsequent reference.

 Student Sculpture Garden—an outdoor gallery on the north side of the Wright Museum of Art for oversized student art.
 In years past, it has often been referred to as the Sculpture Graveyard.
 See appendix.